toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## October 2024
+* John Swanson Jacobs, _The United States Governed by Six Hundred Thousand Despots_ (The University of Chicago Press: 2024)

 ## September 2024
 * Kara N. Slade, _The Fullness of Time: Jesus Christ, Science, and Modernity_ (Cascade Books: 2021)
 * Mariann Edgar Budde, _How We Learn to be Brave: Decisive Moments in Life an Faith_ (Avery: 2023)